BlueBrain/blueetl/doc/source/components.rst

 - neuron_classes
 - trial_steps
 - windows
-- spikes
+- report

 FeaturesCollection
 ------------------

-The class ``blueetl.features.FesaturesCollection`` is responsible for the calculation of the features, using to the given configuration.
+The class ``blueetl.features.FeaturesCollection`` is responsible for the calculation of the features, using to the given configuration.

-The configuration should specify how the spikes should be grouped and the name of a user defined function that's called for each group of spikes.
+The configuration should specify how the report should be grouped and the name of a user defined function that's called for each group.

 One or more dataframes of features can be produced, and they will be exposed by wrapper objects similar to the ones used for the repository.